Chieze-Franklin/Bolt.js-Book/bolt-module-db.md

 }
 ```

+You can also specify the selection filter of this operation in the query portion of the URL.
+For instance, to find the student with `name` of `frank`, the path could be:

+`/api/db/students/findone?name=frank`

 ### response

 If there is no error during the processing of the request, the `body` field of the response should hold the object matching the specified query.